WE WILL SHARE YOUR FISHING AND HUNTING PHOTOS! Send them to email@example.com

 This year’s weather is definitely putting the “winter” in winter steelhead fishing.
 The Nehalem is high and muddy and may be that way through the weekend.
 Check current river levels before heading out.
 Steelhead should be well distributed in the system by now.

 The Salmonberry River should produce some good fishing opportunity as we approach the peak of the run.
 Anglers are reminded to check with the Port of Tillamook Bay about access along the railroad right of way.

 The North Fork Nehalem has some opportunity for mostly wild steelhead this time of year, although the occasional hatchery fish is still present.

 NESTUCCA RIVER & THREE RIVERS: Steelhead

-The Nestucca peaked at 13.49 ft. last Thursday, but was dropping back into shape by Monday.
-This is the time of year to be on the Nestucca and there should be brood stock hatchery fish and wild fish throughout the system.
+This year is definitely putting the “winter” in winter steelhead.
+The Nestucca should be dropping into shape for the weekend.
+This is generally a good time of year to be on the Nestucca and there should be hatchery fish and wild fish throughout the system.
 All the usual techniques such as side drifting, float fishing, drift fishing, or pulling plugs or divers and bait should be effective.
 During high water use brighter colors and larger presentations.

-Three Rivers hatchery fish should be winding down this time of year, but Cedar Creek hatchery recycled 53 steelhead to Pacific City on Feb 1, and reported that the fish were still in really good shape.
-This small tributary will drop and clear much quicker than the Nestucca and could be a good bet for bank angling this week.
+Three Rivers hatchery fish should be winding down this time of year but this small tributary will drop and clear much quicker than the Nestucca and could be a good option for bank fishing this week.

 SALMON RIVER: Steelhead